 Top tip?
 Think homely.
 Swap out the circle desk for soft, comfortable sofas for casual meeting spaces.
 Reception space uninspiring?
 Choose luxurious, tactile finishes like velvet, boucle wool and leather to your reception furniture.
-These little touches will move your positive workplace away from office drab to homely and fab.
+These little touches will move your Positive Workplace away from the office drab to homely and fab.

 Top tip?
 Look for high-sided, soft seating booths which can be used in small team meetings or drop-in working areas.
 Looking for something a bit bigger?
 Space division systems like ‘Calvert’ or ‘Arny Adytum’ break up open spaces to create focus zones and reduce the impact of visual or acoustic distractions.

-Meet our friends sixteen3: we’ve been working with them for years.
-Their stylish, high-quality upholstery and seating created by their in-house teams have been used in many of our workplace fit-outs.
+Meet our friends at sixteen3: we’ve been working with them for years.
+Their stylish, high-quality upholstery and seating created by their in-house teams have been used in many of our workplace fit outs.
 You can find out more about them here.